Methotrexate is a type of chemotherapy. It's a treatment for a number of different types of cancer.

 Into your bloodstream

-Or you might have treatment through a long line: a central line, a PICC line or a portacath.
-These are long plastic tubes that give the drug into a large vein in your chest.
+You might have treatment through a long plastic tube that goes into a large vein in your chest.
 The tube stays in place throughout the course of treatment.
+This can be a:

-Taking your tablets or capsules
+Taking your tablets or liquid